RPanczak/FUN_BCC-animal-permits/R/01_preregistration.md

 ^2^ Wloki, Poland

-## Description/Background
+## Description/Background (detailed)

 Australians love their dogs.
-Owning a dog might have psychological, social and physical benefits [Christian2013; Knight2008].
-But buying and owning one can add up to large expenses.
+Despite the fact that buying and owning one can add up to large expenses.

 Tracking socioeconomic position (SEP) of people and neighbourhoods is not a trivial task and usually requires access to comprehensive and high quality data that are often sensitive in nature.
 In the absence of individual-level SEP measures (such as income, wealth and education) area based measures are often used.
-Such measures usually use one statistical variable or more to construct an index and use it to describe SEP of the area.
+Such measures usually use one statistical variable or use more to construct an index and use it to describe SEP of the area.

 Census variables have been widely used for this purpose with more recent attempts leaning towards more exotic measures derived from night-time lights, mobile phones or car registrations to name few.

 ## Research Questions and Hypotheses

-We will attempt to answer the question if the dog breed ownership data can be used as proxy for SEP of suburbs using the city of Brisbane, Australia, as an example.
+We will attempt to answer the question if the dog breed ownership data can be used as proxy for SEP of suburbs using the city of Brisbane, Australia as an example.

-We assume that the cost of buying and maintaining a dog is a proxy for socioeconomic position of the owner.
+We assume that the cost of buying and maintaining the dog is a proxy for socioeconomic position of the owner.
 We hypothesize that the aggregated dog ownership data to the neighbourhhood level will closely reflect the traditional indices of SEP.

 ---